 Once we’ve hired them and invested time and effort in training them, we hesitate to fix our mistakes.
 We try to salvage employees with coaching and more training, even though we’ve learned it’s almost always futile.

-We’d do better to reverse this tendency—choose our hires slowly and carefully, and replace them immediately when our mistakes become apparent.
+We’d do better to reverse this tendency—hiring employees slowly and carefully, and replacing them immediately when our mistakes become apparent.

 The group of people in the job market at any time is not at all a representative sample of the general population.
 It’s skewed to the lowest quality of the workforce and heavily weighted with undesirables and unemployables.